lmorchard/blog.decafbad.com/_posts/2005-10-02-a-kerfluffle-of-opml-and-web-directories.markdown

 title: A kerfluffle of OPML and web directories
 wordpress_url: http://decafbad.com/blog/?p=711
 ---
 So, I guess there was a bit of an extended kerfluffle over the weekend.
-And as these things usually do, it started out from a very cool idea: You can build a web directory as an outline of links, with some nodes "farmed out" to outlines hosted elsewhereâ€”all through the magic of [transclusion][trans].
+And as these things usually do, it started out from a very cool idea: You can build a web directory as an outline of links, with some nodes "farmed out" to outlines hosted elsewhere—all through the magic of [transclusion][trans].

 For example, say you want to host a directory of resources on web development.
 But, you might like to let me maintain the section on web syndication feeds.
-Well, I can toss you a URL to my outline of RSS and Atom links, and you can just pull it into a branch of your "superset" outlineâ€”kind of like an RSS subscription, really.
+Well, I can toss you a URL to my outline of RSS and Atom links, and you can just pull it into a branch of your "superset" outline—kind of like an RSS subscription, really.
 Whenever I change my outline, yours will automatically get updated with my work.

 Now, imagine this going off into infinity in both directions:  Outlines including outlines including outlines.
 Outlines included by outlines included by outlines.
 It's a world-wide outline.